gosub-com/Zurfur/README.md

 The `match` keyword is reserved, but the syntax is identical to a regular function call.

     @num = 3 + match(myConstant)[1:a, 2..5:b, 6:myFunc(), default: 0]

-## Coding Style

-Zurfur enforces a few style standards, but one style it does **not** enforce where your curly brace goes.
-Both end-of-line and beginning-of-next-line are acceptable.
-By convention, all code in the Zurfur code base uses curly brace on beginning-of-next-line style.
-The Zurfur IDE shrinks curly brace only lines so they take the same space as the brace-at-end style as in a regular IDE.

-Like Golang, semicolons are required between statements but they are automatically inserted at the end of lines based on the last non-comment token and the first token of the next line.

-Here are the enforced style rules:

-1. No tabs
-2. No white space or visible semi-colons at the end of a line
-3. Continuation lines start with a binary operator or with `[`, `]`, `(`, `)`, `,`, or `.`.
-Additionally, a continuation
-may use `[`, `(`, or `,` at the end of the previous line.
-Also accepted, a few other places where a continuation might be expected such as `implements`, `where`, or other keywords.
-**TBD:** I am considering requiring them to be indented as well.
-4. A `{` cannot start a scope unless it is in an expected place such as after `if`, `while`, `scope`, etc., or a lambda expression.
-5. Compound statements without braces require the compound part to be on the next line, not empty, indented at least two spaces, can't contain another compound statement, and can't have another statement on the same line.
-The statement after the compound must line up with the statement above it.
-**Note:** I know some people hate braceless compound statements because of the problems they can cause, but I believe these safeties will prevent most problems.
-**TBD:** I am considering allowing multiple statements in the compound.
-6. Modifiers must appear in the following order: `pub` (or `protected`, `private`), `unsafe`, `static` (or `const`), `unsealed`, `abstract` (or `virtual`, `override`, `new`), `ref`, `mut` (or `ro`)

 ## Errors and Exceptions